dhardy/pippin/doc/file-format.md

 is followed by:

-*   16 bytes UTF-8 for name of repository; this string is identical for each partition and right-padded with zero (0x00) to make 16 bytes
+*   16 bytes UTF-8 for name of repository; this string is identical for each file in the repository and right-padded with zero (0x00) to make 16 bytes
 *   header content (see below)
 *   checksum format starting `HSUM` (e.g. `HSUM SHA-2 256`)
 *   checksum of header contents (as a sequence of bytes)